aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-vsto/aspose-words-instead-of-vsto/_index.md

 ## Get Started with Aspose.Words

-After learning the ["Installation"](/words/net/installation/) page and completing the required steps, you are ready to start working with Aspose.Words.
+After learning the [Installation](/words/net/installation/) page and completing the required steps, you are ready to start working with Aspose.Words.

-Explore the ["Getting Started"](/words/net/getting-started/) section to familiarize yourself with the basic requirements and capabilities and the ["Developer Guide"](/words/net/developer-guide/) section to learn about various practical use cases – how to achieve a certain document appearance, how to apply a particular function, and so on.
+Explore the [Getting Started](/words/net/getting-started/) section to familiarize yourself with the basic requirements and capabilities and the [Developer Guide](/words/net/developer-guide/) section to learn about various practical use cases – how to achieve a certain document appearance, how to apply a particular function, and so on.

 Some complex use cases can be implemented using VSTO, but many of the more regular tasks are easier and faster to implement using Aspose.Words.

 Aspose.Words also provides source code examples for features missing in VSTO.
 You can find:

-- A list of such features on the ["Missing Features of VSTO"](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/MissingFeaturesofVSTOv1.1) page
+- A list of such features on the [Missing Features of VSTO](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/MissingFeaturesofVSTOv1.1) page
 - Aspose.Words source code examples in the [GitHub repository](https://github.com/asposemarketplace/Aspose_for_VSTO)

 ## Technical Support